Q: What is the mission statement of K-9 Disaster Relief?

 Q. What is the name of the model?

 A. The new model would become “Canine Disaster Relief Services – CDRS” This model pares handlers and canines with disaster mental health professionals.
 It was also apparent that in order to safely and ethically interact with victims, the handler needed professional training in CDRS and Critical Incident Stress Management – CISM.
 There was also a need to evaluate both handlers and canines before, during and after they provided canine disaster relief services to the victims and their families.

 Q: Is K-9 Disaster Relief a membership organization?

-A: No. It is a foundation that provides services to national, regional and local organizations and agencies during a critical incident or disaster.
-The organization has national Memorandums of Understandings and Statements of Protocol with agencies and organization, whereby, pre-trained handlers and canines who have taken Canine Disaster Relief Services (CDRS) are qualified to work within "Integrated Care Teams" with other professionals trained in trauma and critical incident response.
+A: No. It is an organization that provides services to national, regional and local organizations and agencies during a critical incident or disaster.
+The organization has national Memorandums of Understandings and Statements of Protocol with agencies and organization, whereby, pre-trained handlers and canines who have taken Canine Disaster Relief Services (CDRS) are qualified to work within “Integrated Care Teams” with other professionals trained in trauma and critical incident response.

 Q: What is the Canine Disaster Relief Services course?